 6. Steak knives to put on the table with your meal

 Most knives are for preparing your food, but steak knives are handy to put beside your place settings when you serve a meal like steak, chicken, or pork.
 Steak knives usually come in packs so you can pick up a set and serve more than one person at a time, and the blade is generally 4” to 6” long.

 7. Kitchen shears

 Kitchen shears are a versatile food prep tool.
 They cut quickly through different types of meats, vegetables, or herbs.
 Some types of kitchen shears have a notched blade that makes cutting through poultry bones easy.
 When choosing kitchen shears look for a non-slip handle so you don’t struggle if your hands are wet.
 Some types of kitchen shears are dishwasher safe or have blades you can separate for easy clean-up.

-Sharpening steel, also known as a honing tool, sharpens your knives when you drag the blade over the steel.
-If you sharpen your knives regularly with your steel they’ll always be sharp and ready to cut.
+Sharpening steel, also known as honing steel, sharpens your knives when you drag the blade over the steel.
+If you sharpen your knives regularly with your honing steel they’ll always be sharp and ready to cut.

 Take the next step

 When you break down knives into their specific tasks, it becomes simple to pick and choose which knives will work for you and for your kitchen.
 You can find a wide selection of kitchen knives at Best Buy.